Glenstal Abbey: Grounds

 The picturesque grounds include lakes, forests and an old walled, terraced garden which features a "bible garden".
-From 1986 Dr. Brian P. Murphy OSB worked with volunteers, restoring the gardens; he also published a book in 2004 on the history of Glenstal Abbey Gardens.
+From 1986, Fr Brian P. Murphy OSB worked with volunteers to restore the gardens.
+In 2004 he published the book Glensta; Abbey Gardens on the history of the gardens.
 The abbey also runs a 250-acre (100 hectare) dairy farm.

-Abbots / Priors
+Abbots and priors

-Currently, Abbots are elected for an eight-year period.
+Currently, abbots are elected for an eight-year period.
 Before 1957, the superior had the title of prior.
 From 1927 until 1945, the prior was appointed by the parent abbey of Maredsous in Belgium.